 Test 1: Using 100% AI-written Content

-At its core, GPT-3 based tools like ChatGPT or Jarvis can produce human-readable content.
+At its core, GPT-3 based tools like ChatGPT or Jasper can produce human-readable content.
 In several cases, the content produced by these tools is better than low-cost ‘human’ article writers.

 For the first example, I jumped onto ChatGPT and prompted it to ‘write an introduction for a review article about a tool that detects AI written content, the tool’s name is Originality AI.’